This Transcript to the Tulsa House painting website is a transcription from the attached Home Depot video

 You can transform the look of your home with a fresh coat of paint.
 But before you get started, there’s a few things you should know.
 First, pick up samples of paint to test on the surface before you purchase large quantities.
 Lighting and location can slightly alter the way paint colors look on a surface than they appear on the paint swatches.
 You want to be confident about your decision before you make the investment.
 The paint finish or sheen you choose also impacts the way paint colors show up.
 Sheen refers to how much light the paint reflects.
 The more reflective the paint, the shinier it will look.
 Generally speaking, flat paint hides imperfections but can be hard to keep clean unlike matte sheens that have a low-luster reflective finish but is easy to clean.
 Customers usually find that eggshell and satin sheens are a good middle ground option and perfect for most interior paint jobs.
 Semi-gloss paint has a sleek, radiant appearance that’s good for cabinets and trims.
 And high-gloss paints are most resistant to stains considered too shiny for walls but perfect for trim and doors.
 Once you have made a selection and started your project, blend paint from different gallons as you work.

 Dip the roller cover into the back reservoir, and bring it up against the grate.
 Roll it back and forth to squeeze out excess paint and evenly coat the roller.
 Use continuous overlapping “M” or “W” motions to coat the surface.
 Keep the roller within the center of the surface and not along the edge.
 Start at the top, and work your way down to control streaks on the surface.
 Reapply the paint when the roller makes a peeling sound.
 Allow the paint to completely dry.
 This may take a few hours.
 Do a second coat if necessary following the same procedure as the first coat.
-If you’re coating a porch or stairs outdoors, consider adding a little sand to the paint if it’s not already included.
+If you’re coating a porch or stairs outdoors designed by this company of Stairlifts Near Me, consider adding a little sand to the paint if it’s not already included.
 This will create traction to the slippery painted surface.
 Once your finished painting, pour excess paint into the corresponding containers.
 Lightly hammer the lid onto the containers with a mallet to ensure a proper seal.

 Remove excess paint from your paint brushes and other materials.
 Then clean them with either paint thinner for oil-based paint, stain, and varnish or soap and water for latex.
 Finally, once all the paint is dry, return your workspace to normal by uncovering everything and setting your furniture back in place.
 For more detailed information about this and many other popular projects, check out the DIY projects and ideas section of Home Depot or talk to one of our store associates.
 Good luck, and thanks for shopping at The Home Depot. .